 Toxicity and Side Effects

-Research indicates that Andrographis has overall, very low toxicity and is well tolerated.
-Taking too much could cause digestive discomfort.
-This herb has been used safely in children however I have not used it clinically for kids as I have not found a way to effectively get it in, due to its bitter taste.
+Andrographis has been shown to have low overall toxicity and is well tolerated in laboratory studies.
+Digestive discomfort might result from taking too much of this plant.
+This herb has been used safely in children, but I haven't utilized it clinically with kids because I haven't found a way to administer it successfully due to its harsh flavour.

 Who is This Not For?

-There is some research that was done on mice suggesting that there may be some anti-fertility effects of this herb so I would not suggest it to a woman trying to conceive or who is pregnant.
-Andrographis might have blood pressure lowering and blood thinning effects which may affect those taking medications for these purposes.
+Research on mice suggested that this herb may have some anti-fertility effects, so I would not suggest it to a woman trying to conceive or pregnant.
+Andrographis might have lowering blood pressure and thinning effects, affecting those taking medications for these purposes.

-Wishing you a healthy, happy and sniffle free winter!
+Wishing you a healthy, happy, and sniffle-free fall!